hackfin/ghdl-cross.mk/README.md

   1. Generate the distribution self extractable: `make -C recipes dist`
   2. Build the container: `docker build -t ghdlcross .`
   3. Start it: `docker run -it -w /home/build ghdlcross`
+  4. Copy `ghdlbuild_sfx.sh` to /home/build/scripts in the docker container
+     or copy & paste into the docker shell:
+     `wget section5.ch/downloads/ghdlbuild_sfx.sh && sh ghdlbuild_sfx.sh`

+  New: You can also pull the docker container from Docker hub:

+      docker pull hackfin/ghdl-cross-mingw32

 ### Creating the configuration